EDMdesigner/EDMdesigner-API-Doc/README.md

 ___

+###Get Project
+Get a specified project as json.
+The result  will contain almost every information about the selected project.

+#####Type
+  + GET

+#####Route
+  + //api.edmdesigner.com/json/project/getProject

+####Answer:
+Project object:
+  - _id {String} MongoDB _id of the newly created project
+  - title {String} The title of the project.
+  - description {String} Description about the project
+  - createdOn {String} Creation time
+  - lastModified {String} Time of the last modification
+  - document {Object} The json format of the template
+    - usedColors {Array} List of the colors which are used in the template
+    - generalSettings {Object} The default settings of the template
+    - root {Object} The actual structure of the template
+    - header {Object} The header of the template
+    - footer {Object} The footer of the template
+  - customData {Object} Your custom data

+or it can be an error object:
+  - err Description of the error {String} or an error code {Number}.

+___

 ###Default templates
 Every api partner get a templater user. (id = "templater").
 This speciel user have a few project by default which can be used for anything you want.
 With this route you can list this projects.